Ab initio simulation of amorphous graphite

-To study the reason behind such a layering of aC under high temperature annealing, we tracked where the atoms forming the layers were located in the originally disordered structure: see Fig. \ref{fig:Layers} (top).
-The atoms in a particular layer of LAG are members of a connected network in the aC.
-The disorder-to-order transition seems describable with a nucleation theory picture with seeds of sp$^2$ carbon growing into larger planar structures, thereby layering.
+To study the origin of layering, we tracked where the atoms forming the layers were located in the originally disordered structure: see Fig. \ref{fig:Layers} (top).
+The atoms in a particular layer of a-G are members of a connected network in the a-C. The disorder-to-order transition seems describable with a nucleation theory picture with seeds of sp$^2$ carbon growing into larger planar structures, enabling layering.

-Fig. \ref{fig:Layers} (bottom) treats the time evolution of the transition.
+Fig. \ref{fig:Layers} (bottom) treats the time evolution of the transition in detail for M2, similar results were obtained for the other models.
 The planarity fraction is computed using the odds ratio for the likelihood of atoms forming planes.
-This can be thought of as a series of attempts made by the atoms to take orientations that are not only layered but also energetically favorable while maintaining some inter-layer spacing determined by the chemistry and density.
-The peculiar peaks around 6 ps and 57 ps suggest sharp rearrangement of atomic positions to achieve planar configurations with higher fraction of sp$^2$ bonding.
-These configurations underwent additional substantial rearrangements before yielding LAG.
-Broadly speaking, the mechanism for the layering is to test all possible configuration within energetic constraint and the forbidden configurations which did not meet these constraints were rarely repeated.
-It is worth mentioning that after 95 ps the layering probability had reduced fluctuations as the system reached an optimized energy, as seen in the flat tail for the total energy curve (in blue).
+The peculiar peaks around 6 ps and 57 ps suggest sharp rearrangement of atomic positions to achieve planar configurations with a higher fraction of sp$^2$ bonding.
+These configurations underwent additional substantial rearrangements before yielding a-G. It is worth mentioning that after 95 ps the layering order parameter exhibited reduced fluctuations as the system stabilized at an optimized energy, as seen in the flat tail for the total energy curve (in blue).